Nag-Dudes/-DP-Emotes-More-Emotes-/README.md

 # -DP-Emotes-More-Emotes-
 This is a simple addition to the [dpemotes](https://forum.cfx.re/t/dpemotes-1-7-390-emotes-walkingstyles-keybinding-dances-expressions-and-shared-emotes/843105) script including prop emotes only.
 There is a total of 9 additions which you may not want them all, so I listed the code individually to be inserted manually.
-However, you can also download the **Insert File** and replace it with your file.
+However, you can also download the **AnimationList.lua** file and replace it with your file.

 **Additions:**